Women in Clay Shooting: Breaking Stereotypes and Shattering Clays

 3. Quality Time Outdoors:

-Clay shooting takes you away from screens and technology, allowing your family to reconnect with nature and each other.
+Clay shooting takes you away from screens and technology, allowing your family to reconnect with nature and each other in the context of a visceral activity.
 Spend quality time outdoors, breathing in the fresh air, and appreciating the beautiful surroundings of our Gervais, Oregon shooting range.

 4. Friendly Competition and Teamwork:

-Clay shooting creates friendly competition and fosters teamwork among family members.
-Root for each other’s success, celebrate every successful shot, and share in the excitement of hitting those flying targets together.
+Clay shooting, like other sports, can have an element of friendly competition and fosters teamwork among family members or work associates.
+Root for each other’s success, celebrate every successful shot, and share in the excitement of crushing clay targets together.

 5. Life Skills and Focus:

-Clay shooting not only enhances shooting skills but also teaches valuable life skills, such as focus, discipline, and patience.
-As shooters step onto the range, they enter an environment that demands unwavering attention to detail and a calm, composed mind.
+Clay shooting teaches valuable life skills, such as focus, discipline, and patience.
+As shooters enter the range, they enter an environment that demands unwavering attention to detail with a calm, composed mind.
 Whether it’s analyzing the trajectory of a clay target, mastering proper shooting techniques, or adapting to various shooting scenarios, sport shooting cultivates mental acuity and sharpens concentration.

 Participating in clay shooting at Mid-Valley Clays & Shooting School challenges individuals to set goals, measure progress, and practice perseverance.
 Shooters learn to overcome challenges and accept both successes and setbacks with grace.
 The sport instills a sense of responsibility, as safety protocols must always be observed and adhered to during shooting sessions.